Batkhuyagiin Khulan

 Batkhuyagiin Khulan is a Mongolian wrestler.
 She participated at the 2022 Asian Wrestling Championships, being awarded the silver medal in the women's freestyle 53 kg event.

 In September 2022, Khulan competed at the 2022 World Wrestling Championships in the women's freestyle 53 kg event.
 She defeated Jonna Malmgren in the semi-final, but was defeated in the final by Dominique Parrish.

+She competed at the 2024 Asian Wrestling Olympic Qualification Tournament in Bishkek, Kyrgyzstan hoping to qualify for the 2024 Summer Olympics in Paris, France.
+She was eliminated in her second match and she did not qualify for the Olympics.
+She also competed at the 2024 World Wrestling Olympic Qualification Tournament held in Istanbul, Turkey and she earned a quota place for Mongolia for the Olympics.
+She competed in the women's 53 kg event at the Olympics.
+She lost her bronze medal match against Pang Qianyu of China.